Psychology and Cognitive Neuroscience

 Scottish Higher

-This qualification is only acceptable when combined with Advanced Higher grades AA including a Science subject.
+This qualification is only acceptable when combined with Advanced Higher grades AA.

 Welsh Baccalaureate - Advanced Skills Challenge Certificate (first teaching September 2015)

-This qualification is only accepted in combination with A level grades AB if taking a science subject, or AA or equivalent.
+This qualification is only accepted in combination with A level grades AA or AB

 UCAS Tariff